top of page

 “For the wicked boasts of the desires of his soul, and the one greedy for gain curses and renounces the Lord.
 His mouth is filled with cursing and deceit and oppression; under his tongue are mischief and iniquity.
 He sits in ambush in the villages; in hiding places he murders the innocent.
 His eyes stealthily watch for the helpless.
 He says in his heart, “God has forgotten, He has hidden his face, He will never see it.”
 Psalm 10:3, 7-8, 11

 My neighbor is a liar.
-He is also prideful, arrogant, boastful, and greedy to gain what his heart desires.
-He believes that there is no God, but beyond just thinking it, he preaches it, glad in his blasphemy.
-As a result of these chosen ingredients, his life results in stubborn arrogance as he deals with those around him.
+He is also prideful, arrogant, boastful, and greedy to gain whatever his heart desires.
+My neighbor believes that there is no God, but beyond just thinking it, he preaches it, glad in his blasphemy and scoffing.
+As a result of these chosen ingredients, my neighbor's life is steeped in stubborn arrogance as he deals with those around him.
 His mouth is filled with foul language, cursing, deceit, and oppression.
 Under his tongue lie mischief and inequity, ready to surface as soon as his mouth is opened.
-He murders the innocent in his mind as he is readily willing to abuse them for his own gain.
-And in all of this, my neighbor in his ultimate doubt of God, says that He can do it all because God will not see it and is helpless to do anything about it.
-Of course, this is not my real neighbor, but the neighbor of David in Psalm 10.
-But regardless of location or time, hearts like this still beat today, in fact, the world is full of them.
-And if it just so happened that a neighbor like this moved in next door to you, how exactly is it that you are to love them as a Christian is commanded?
-As difficult as it may be in its execution, it is rather simple in its concept.
-We love them because Christ first loved us.
-(1 John 4:19)
+He murders the innocent in his mind as he is readily and willing to abuse them for his own personal gain.
+And in all of this, my neighbor, in his ultimate doubt of God, says that He can do it all because God will not see it and is helpless to do anything about it.

-As you look across your street and question the actions, speech, and worship tendencies of your mean ol’ neighbor, you first have to start by taking a long look in the mirror.
+As you look across your street and question (read as judge) the actions, speech, and worship tendencies of your mean ol’ neighbor, you first have to start by taking a long look in the mirror that hangs in your own house.
 And as you do, apply one of my favorite sayings on the judgement and correction of others, “if you can spot it, you got it.”
 As you, maybe even correctly, assign your neighbor the label of liar, ask yourself, have you ever lied?
-As you quickly identify that your neighbor’s pride and arrogance are off the charts, ask yourself, have you ever been guilty of the same to others?
-And as you continue down the list of grievances that your neighbor is guilty of, you must end with one final question of yourself…were you this way before Christ redeemed your soul?
-You see, the redeeming salvation of Jesus Christ grants us the anointing of His Holy Spirit which then changes our very being.
-We are new creatures in Christ and therefore have shed our old ways.
-So, as you carefully analyze, criticize, and condemn your neighbor’s actions, ask yourself this, does he know Jesus?
-Have you ever told him about Jesus?
-You see, we can’t expect the world to act as if they know God when they don’t.
-And how can a world of mean ol’ neighbors know about Jesus Christ if someone doesn’t tell them the truth of His Salvation?
-Today, you are called to love your neighbors, all of them, regardless of how they act, treat you, or treat others.
-For there was more than likely a time where you were treating others the same, yet someone loved you enough to share the lifesaving Gospel of Jesus with you.
-You see, we love because Christ first loved us, while we were still sinners, He died for us.
-And it is in this love that we tell all about the love of Jesus.
-Today, share that love, share the love of Jesus with the world around you.
+Or as you quickly identify that your neighbor’s pride and arrogance are off the charts, ask yourself, have you ever been guilty of the same to others?
+And as you continue down the list of grievances that your neighbor is guilty of, you must end with one final question of yourself…were you acting in this manner before Christ redeemed your soul?

 “We love because He first loved us.”
 1 John 4:19